siennahsu/IOWC-Projects/rainfall_data/readme.md

    8.1.
 A csv file for each station.
 This was designed as a checkpoint.
 If your program crashes, you can start with the stations you haven't scraped.

    8.2.
 An all_stations_data_csv.
 This is the csv that has all the data and the one you should hand in.
+See all_stations_data.csv in this directory as an example.